Submit An Abstract

 Abstracts are selected by a peer review panel based on:

 - Value and relevance to Conference and session topic

 - Lack of advertisement/marketing*

-Abstracts that focus primarily on the marketing of commercial material are strongly discouraged
+*Abstracts that focus primarily on marketing are strongly discouraged

 Please Note: By submitting, each author/co-author agrees to the following: